tr0njavolta/katacoda-dev/terraform-sentinel/extracredit.md

 Open `terraform-sentinel/sentinel.hcl`{{open}} to add the paths for your new files.

-Replace the contents of this file with the paths below.
+Replace the contents of this file with the paths below by clicking "Copy to Editor."

 <pre class="file" data-filename="terraform-sentinel/sentinel.hcl" data-target="replace" >mock "tfplan/v2" {
   module {